Affidavit of Support

 An affidavit of support permits government agencies to request reimbursement from the petitioner if the beneficiary receives means-test public benefits.

 The petitioner’s income must be no less than 125% of the current Federal Poverty Guidelines based on household size.
 If not, he may include the income and assets of a qualifying household member who has signed form I-864A.
 The value of any asset is counted as 20% of income.
 If the petitioner is unable to meet the income requirements, a co-sponsor is required.

-Supporting documents for the affidavit of support should include certified income tax returns and W-2s and 1099s.
+Supporting documents for an affidavit of support include certified income tax returns, W-2s and 1099s.

-The petitioner’s obligation to support the beneficiary terminates any of the following events occurs regarding the beneficiary: (1) He naturalizes; (2) He dies; (3) He leaves the U.S. permanently; or (4) He is credited with 40 quarters of work in the U.S. A divorce does not terminate the petitioner’s obligations under the affidavit of support.
+The petitioner’s obligation to support the beneficiary terminates if any of the following events occur to the beneficiary: (1) He naturalizes; (2) He dies; (3) He leaves the U.S. permanently; or (4) He is credited with 40 quarters of work in the U.S. A divorce does not terminate the petitioner’s obligations under the affidavit of support.